Yoctol/bottender/docs/channel-line-liff.md

 For more details about registering a LIFF app, please checkout [Registering LIFF App](https://developers.line.biz/en/docs/liff/registering-liff-apps/#registering-liff-app).

 > **Note:** [ngrok](https://ngrok.com/) is a well-known service that provides public HTTPS URLs for your local server using the tunnel.
-It's handy when you develop your bot locally.
-You may want to use it when developing.
+When you develop your bot, you may want to use ngrok to get a temporary HTTPS URL.

 ### Environment Variables Setting

-If you are familiar with any official Bottender example, you may already know about how to use `.env` file to manage your environment variables in your local project.
+If you are familiar with any official Bottender example, you may already know about how to use the `.env` file to manage your environment variables in your local project.

-In this case, you need to add another `LINE_LIFF_ID` env to `.env` file, so your file will have at least those three LINE related environment variables:
+In this case, you need to add another `LINE_LIFF_ID` env to `.env` file, so there are at least those three LINE related environment variables in your file:

 ```
 LINE_ACCESS_TOKEN={your LINE access token from LINE Messaging API channel}